 Coffee is not unhealthy, but the way you consume it can be.

-Research shows that coffee is not bad for you, in fact it may even have some health benefits when consumed “the right way”.
+Research shows that coffee is not bad for you, in fact it may even have some health benefits when consumed “the right way.”

 According to many different studies, a healthy cup of coffee can protect against Parkinson’s disease, type 2 diabetes, and liver disease.
 Coffee can also help you lighten your mood and improve brain function.
-If that’s not enough reason to drink it, well let me tell you, coffee has what we hope all our food had: Antioxidants.

-If you can follow this easy to implement steps to keep your coffee and yourself healthy, then give yourself permission to enjoy a warm and buttery cup of coffee.
+If you can follow this easy-to-implement steps to keep your coffee and yourself healthy, then give yourself permission to enjoy a warm and buttery cup of coffee.